 Are you the type of person to be your own worse enemy, or struggle to recall your strengths?

-At a workshop I hosted in Kent on the topic of “confidence and mindset for success, one the participants shared a story of how good it made him feel when he recently was doing a spring clean and found some old sports trophies and medals, so much so they were now proudly displayed in his office.
+At a workshop I hosted in Kent on the topic of “confidence and mindset for success, one the participants shared a story of how good it made him feel when he recently found some old sports trophies and medals, so much so they were now proudly displayed in his office.

-I love this because it totally backs up my point I always make when it comes to confidence… we’re too harsh on ourselves (I get it by the way, I am always being told I am my number one critic!) and we often fail to give ourselves credit, that pat on the back or take a moment to remember our achievements.
+I love this because it totally backs up the point I always make when it comes to confidence… We’re too harsh on ourselves (I get it, by the way, I am always being told I am my number one critic!).
+And we often fail to give ourselves credit, that pat on the back or to take a moment to remember our achievements.

-Displaying them physically (certificates, pictures, memorabilia) is a great way to nudge your memory on to times when you were a success and when you had confidence, but you can also do this by simply recalling a time you had confidence and projecting that ‘self’ to the situation you are feeling unconfident.
+Displaying them physically (certificates, pictures, memorabilia) is a great way to nudge your memory on to times when you were successful and confident.
+But you can also do this by simply recalling a time you had confidence and projecting that ‘self’ to the situation you are not feeling confident.

 Ask yourself, what did I do, say, feel, think, carry myself, act etc. Take that learning for any situation you are not confident in.

-Chatting to Angela, a attendee at one of my confidence and mindset workshops c she told me that she lacks confidence when it comes to job interviews.
-“I am just no good at them, I am useless when it comes to interviewing” she said, “this is why I am so worried and lack confidence”.
+Chatting to Angela, an attendee at one of my confidence and mindset workshops, she told me that she lacks confidence when it comes to job interviews.
+“I am just no good at them.
+I am useless when it comes to interviewing” she said, “this is why I am so worried and lack confidence”.
 Err, no wonder when you have that attitude!

-What follows the words “I am…” are so crucial to your self-belief thus your confidence!
+What follows the words “I am…” is so crucial to your self-belief thus your confidence!

-Tell yourself, you are stupid, useless, a failure, or whatever crap you are feeding yourself, then of course you are not going to feel confident!
+Tell yourself, you are stupid, useless, a failure, or whatever negative ideas you are feeding yourself, then, of course, you are not going to feel confident!
 Confidence comes from what you tell yourself!

 How on earth can you say things like “I am no good at X…” then expect to be confident at it!